ecolner/wordpress-installer/README.md

 wordpress-installer
 ===================

+NOTE: Tested for compatibility on Ubuntu 13.04 64-bit

 Installs Wordpress and all required dependencies (Apache, PHP, MySQL)